MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Experiments and Results

 \subsection{Numerical Results of Kinematics Solvers}

 The following presents the quantitative evaluation and analysis of the proposed kinematics solvers.
 We first evaluate the forward kinematics computation time on various mining robots and analyze the scalability of the algorithm.
 Then, we present the convergence behavior and performance of the inverse kinematics algorithm and compare it with several alternative methods.
 All timing results were obtained on a laptop equipped with an AMD Ryzen~7 5800H CPU, 32~GB of RAM, and an NVIDIA GeForce RTX~3060 Laptop GPU.
-The solver was implemented in C++ using the Eigen library.
+The solver was implemented in C++ using Eigen~3.4.0~\cite{eigenweb}.
+For reproducibility, all randomized experiments use a fixed random seed of 42 and 100 trials per robot or per target set unless otherwise stated.
+Actuator lengths are sampled uniformly within the MRDF-defined bounds.
+The solver parameters, optimizer settings, reference-workflow settings, and data-availability details are summarized in Appendix~\ref{appendix:experiment-details}.